vitorbeltrao/CO2Emissions/README.md

 ## File Descriptions <a name="files"></a>

-There are 1 exploratory notebook available here to showcase work related to the above environment questions.
+There are 1 exploratory notebook available here to showcase work related to the above environmental questions.

 ## Results<a name="results"></a>